Kale-Grabovski/backups-sync/README.md

 Run uploader.sh from the postgres user for the first time to get auth key from Dropbox app:

 `sh /var/lib/postgresql/uploader.sh dropboxfolder`

+It asks for the token which you could find at 'App panel', just click 'Generate'.
+Important!
+Set expiration for the token as 'No expiration'.